kyebinan/Reinforcement_Learning/Classics/1.MDPs/README.md

 selected action.
 Let Ht = (s1 , a1 , s2 , a2 , . . . , at−1 , st ) denote the history up to time t.
 Then, we have:
   - Formula

-In the above, pt (·|s, a) represent the transition probabilities of the system at time t given that the state and the action at time t are (s, a).
+In the above, pt (·|s, a) represents the transition probabilities of the system at time t given that the state and the action at time t are (s, a).
 The transition probabilities are called stationary if they do not depend on time t, i.e., pt (·|s, a) = p(·|s, a).

 ### Reward function.